You are here

 Milestones on the Horizon

-Ryan Mathews (2,363 career rushing yards) is currently ninth on the team’s all-time rushing list.
-He needs 157 more yards to pass Dick Post (1967-70) for eighth.
+Ryan Mathews (3,197 career rushing yards) is currently sixth on the team’s all-time rushing list.
+He needs 113 rushing yards to move past the late Chuck Muncie (3,309) for fifth.

-Long snapper Mike Windt is a native of Cincinnati and signed with the Bengals as an undrafted rookie in 2010.
+Chargers long snapper Mike Windt is a native of Cincinnati.
+He prepped at Elder High School, played collegiately at the University of Cincinnati and signed with the Bengals as an undrafted rookie in 2010.

-Bengals strength and conditioning coach Chip Morton was an assistant strength and condition coach with the Chargers from 1995-98.
+Strength and conditioning coach Chip Morton was an assistant strength and conditioning coach with the Chargers from 1995-98.

 Quarterbacks coach Ken Zampese attended USD, served as an assistant coach with the school from 1990-91 and is the son of former Chargers offensive coordinator Ernie Zampese.

-CBS (KFMB, Channel 8 in San Diego and KCBS, Channel 2 in Los Angeles and Orange County) – Marv Albert (play-by-play), Rich Gannon (analyst)
+CBS (KFMB, Channel 8 in San Diego and KCBS, Channel 2 in Los Angeles and Orange County) – Ian Eagle (play-by-play), Dan Fouts (analyst)